Dacada/rpi-home-setup/README.md

 In this order:

+- Change the VPN network so it's less common to avoid collisions
+- Add pihole and fileserver as VPN clients
+- Add info to README about configuring WireGuard for clients
+- Add Samba to fileserver
 - Set up automatic updates
+- Look into the pihole dashboard (local)
 - Set up monitoring
 - Set up and expose webserver on bastion with landing page that can reverse proxy to other devices
 - Finish setting up the filserver (add deluge)